92Subhajit/FyersAPI/README.md

 <ol>
     <li> config.ini : store all credentials in this file </li>
-    <li> generate_sessionurl.py : generate a session url.
-This url will provide the authorization code.
+    <li> generate_sessionurl.py : This code will generate a session URL.
+This URL will be further use to get the authorization code. </li>
+    <li> get_auth_code.py :  To get the authorization code from the session URL, we need to open the session URL and log in to the fyers account every time.
+This code will automate the process of getting an authorization code. </li>
 </ol>